-In most states and countries, almost all students at the third-grade level and above are universally screened by taking state or education ministry required standardized achievement tests.
-Current research is currently being conducted on performance-based assessment that shows promise of using this type of assessment procedure for universal screening of primary grades children (Little et al., 2018; Kearney, et al., 2019).
-Most states and other countries also use some kind of teacher rating scales which are usually analyzed utilizing locally developed norms or norms provided by the distributors of the scales.
-When we use any kind of norms (national, state, local) we are continuing to use criteria that makes comparisons between and among students rather than the individual strengths and interests of any individual student.
-Although metricbased scores and national, state, and even local norms inform us about the distribution of traditionally measured academic abilities of groups, they do not zero in on individuals' cocognitive strengths that are so important for decision making about the need and opportunity to provide supplementary services.
-These strengths don't make a person gifted or not gifted in the norm-based or entity interpretation of the word, but they are a starting point for decision making about who should be considered for advanced learning and creative/productive opportunities in particular academic domains and topical strength areas.
+In many states and countries, students at the third-grade level and above are universally screened by taking state or education ministry required standardized achievement tests.
+Current research is being conducted on performance-based assessment that shows promise of using this type of assessment procedure for universal screening of primary grades children (Little et al., 2018; Kearney, et al., 2019).
+Most states and countries also use some kind of teacher rating scales which are usually analyzed utilizing locally developed norms or norms provided by the distributors of the scales.
+When we use any kind of norms (national, state, local), we are continuing to use criteria that makes comparisons between and among students rather than the individual strengths and interests of any individual student.
+Although metric-based scores and national, state, and even local norms inform us about the distribution of traditionally measured academic abilities of groups, they do not zero in on individuals' co-cognitive strengths that are so important for decision making about the need and opportunity to provide supplementary services.
+These strengths do not make a person gifted or not gifted in the norm-based or entity interpretation of the word, but they are a starting point for decision making about who should be considered for advanced learning and creative/productive opportunities in particular academic domains and topical strength areas.
 When all is said and done, local norms tell us how we interpret any kind of metric-based information we collect; however, the more important issue is what kind of information we choose to gather.

 We can achieve greater equity in gifted education programs for underrepresented populations by supplementing norm-based approaches to identification with additional information that documents students' interests, talents, learning styles, expression style preferences, motivation, and executive function skills in singular areas where there is performance-based evidence of high potential emanating from students' actual participating in challenging activities.
+These types of skims are listed in the lower section of Figure 1.
 As Paul Brandwein, the author of a classic book on gifted students as future scientists consistently noted, "By their deeds, ye shall know them."

-What Terman Might Tell Us Today About Developing

-Gifted Behaviors in Young People
+What Terman's Work Tells Us Today About Developing Gifts, Talents, and Behaviors in Young People